imagekit-developer/imagekit-nodejs/README.md

 **Update File Details**

 Update parameters associated with the file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/update-file-details).
-The first argument to the `updateFileDetails` method is the file ID, and a second argument is an object with the parameters to be updated.
+The first argument to the `updateFileDetails` method is the file ID, and the second argument is an object with the parameters to be updated.

 ```js
 // Using Callback Function